rainbow-me/rainbow/README.md

     * ETH Gas Station: https://docs.ethgasstation.info/
     * Imgix: https://www.imgix.com/

-4. Run `yarn` to get all of the packages required.
+4. Run `yarn` to get all of the packages and pods required.

-5. Run `yarn install-bundle`.

-6. Install required Pods by running `yarn install-pods`.

-7. Run `yarn start` to start the React Native Bundler.
+5. Run `yarn start` to start the React Native Bundler.

-8. Open `rainbow-wallet/ios/RainbowWallet.xcworkspace` in XCode.
+6. Open `rainbow-wallet/ios/RainbowWallet.xcworkspace` in XCode.

-9. Run the project by clicking the play button.
+7. Run the project by clicking the play button.

 ## CodePush